 To train effectively, one has to get used to the uncomfortable feeling and welcome the pain.
 That’s the only way they will be able to develop the fitness it takes to be competitive!
 Don’t make the common mistake of starting too hard.
 The mind and body will adapt but it will adapt at its own pace.
 That pace is the right types of training being applied frequently and gradually increasing the intensity overtime.

-For anyone, even seasoned athletes who are in excellent shape, maintaining an average 90% of max HR is very difficult, however, doing it while practicing or racing motocross makes it seem easier.
+For anyone, even seasoned athletes who are in excellent shape, maintaining an average 90% of max HR is very difficult.
+However, doing it while practicing or racing motocross makes it seem easier.
 Why is this, you may ask?
-When maintaining a high HR while doing things like, running, cycling or swimming, your HR will raise by the work your body is doing and your mind feels pretty much all of the discomfort, even down-right pain.
+When maintaining a high HR while training off the MX bike, like running, cycling or swimming, your HR will raise by the work your body is doing and your mind feels pretty much all of the discomfort, even down-right pain.
+One of the most noticed discomfort is a shortage of oxygen.
 When riding or racing motocross not only is your body working hard, but also your mind is on high alert.
 All of your senses are fully activated by your sensory perception.
-Because of the excitement and the element of danger, this sensory perception is turned on full throttle, so to speak.
+Because of the excitement and the element of danger, this sensory perception is turned on full throttle, no pun intended.
 Since your body and mind are using mass amounts of energy it takes an excellent cardiovascular system to keep all your blood flowing.
-The flow not only carries blood but everything in your blood: like fuel, nutrients and oxygen.
+The flow not only carries blood but everything in your blood: like fuel, nutrients and especially oxygen.
 I guess this could be bad or good news.
 It all depends how you look at it.
 The bad news could be you have to train, exercise and lead a relatively clean life style.
 But is that really bad news?
 The good news is being in good physical shape has many benefits like, looking and feeling better.
 Again, it’s all in the way you look at it.

 If you haven’t been training you shouldn’t train too hard in the beginning.
 Just do what’s comfortable and keep building.
 If you’re not used to training and you go too hard, chances are you won’t stick with it.
 The first step is making it a habit.
 Then according to your goals, you would increase the frequencies, durations and intensities in order to reach your goals.
 Once exercising becomes a habit you’ll be like the millions of other people who have kicked their bad habits and replaced them with good, healthy habits like exercise and eating smart.
 Don’t think of why you can’t do this, rather think of how you can.
 One step at a time.
 Discover how fun motocross really can be!